 She’s right that they don’t – and right that they should.
 Butter yellow has held its place well into 2026, evolving quietly from trend to timeless.
 Soft, versatile and quietly confident, it brings warmth without overpowering and remains a colour that designers return to again and again.
 Paired here with striking Viola marble-effect worktops – actually a clever use of three 60x120cm ceramic tiles from Yorkshire Tile Co, inspired by a project by The House That Black Built – the kitchen manages to feel both considered and genuinely liveable.
 It’s the kind of detail that photographs beautifully and still makes sense in person.

-Equally on trend is the garden studio, with its pale, crisp interior palette and minimal, architectural lighting, New Minimalism is a perfect backdrop for campaigns embracing Cool Blue’s sense of clarity and calm.
+Equally on trend is the garden studio, with its pale, crisp interior palette and minimal, architectural lighting, New Minimalism is a perfect backdrop for campaigns embracing the cool blue’s sense of clarity and calm.
 Soft daylight, clean surfaces and a subtle aesthetic help the colour breathe – ideal for product stories, lifestyle editorials or fashion imagery that wants to feel fresh yet composed.

 “Creating a calm, seamless shoot day often comes down to making sure everything is clear, prepared and supported behind the scenes, so they can focus on getting the job done without unnecessary pressure or interruption.”